Episode 6

 • Media outlets only publish reviews about accessible books that are written in a simplistic style and categorically do not match the book with an expert.

-• The publishign world along with the book review industry has birthed a world of similarly written books that are apolitical and unthreatening to mainstream narratives.
+• The publishing world along with the book review industry has birthed a world of similarly written books that are apolitical and unthreatening to mainstream narratives.

 • Identity politics plays a disproportionate role through the authors that liberal media chooses to anoint but this also adversely precludes deep engagement with the author and their works.